 In short, protect your lens, but be ready to clean it up many times if you shoot when it’s raining.

-There is also another aspect to keep in mind when you want to take pictures of waterfalls.
-And this is especially relevant if you want a long exposure and motion blur.
+There is another aspect to keep in mind when you want to take pictures of waterfalls, especially if you want a long exposure waterfall photograph and motion blur.

-You have to divide the waterfalls into two big categories.
-Those that are at low altitude or at hill level and those that are higher up.
+You can divide waterfalls into two broad categories.
+Those that are at low altitude and those that are higher up.

-In late spring the waterfalls of low or medium altitude are more loaded with water and are more swollen.
-Those that are in the narrow gorges in the middle of a forest.
-The snow up high is melting down and goes quick in the streams.
+In late spring the waterfalls of low or medium altitude are more loaded with water.
+The snow up high is melting down and flowing rapidly in the streams.
 So the waterfalls will be more scenic but also more dangerous.

-In spring those that are higher up in altitude could be icy, so that makes them much dryer.
+Waterfalls that are higher up in altitude can be icy.
 You have to wait until summer when the snow at high altitude melts so you can see them full of water.

-My favourite moment to go hunting for waterfalls is autumn after a rainy day.
-The temperature has already started to cool down and it’s raining more often.
+My favourite moment to go hunting for waterfalls is in autumn after a rainy day.
+The temperature has already started to cool down, and it’s raining more often.
 This will increase water flow.

-Autumn also helps with those vibrant and intense colours.
-The leaves begin to fall from trees and they turn red, orange, yellow in colour.
+Autumn also helps with those vibrant and intense colors.
+The leaves begin to fall from trees, and they turn red, orange, yellow.
 They are an excellent point of attraction for compositions.
-Furthermore, using the CPL accentuates these bright colours.
+Using the CPL accentuates these bright colors.

-These are my few tips for beautiful waterfall photography.
-I know that some of these points might be scary, like always needing to watch your step.
-But remember that you are going into the nature so your primary goal should be to have fun.
+These are my tips for beautiful waterfall photography.
+Remember that you are going into nature so your primary goal should be safety.

-Be cautious but enjoy the beautiful spectacle of nature on your own or with your friends or other photographers.
-Having fun and enjoying your time photographing will lead to more appealing pictures of waterfalls.
+Be cautious but enjoy the beautiful spectacle of nature on your own, with your friends or with other photographers.
+Have fun and enjoy your time photographing!